 Peter Drucker, a famous management consultant, once said, “If you can’t measure it, you can’t improve it.”
-This is true, because without knowing where you are, you cannot move forward.
-When you hire a DevOps team you want to see results.
+This is true because without knowing where you are, you cannot move forward.
+When you order a DevOps services you want to see results.
 So how do you measure—and improve—the work of your DevOps team?
 In this article, I will share which key performance indicators you should check, and which will work against you.

 I recently had a conversation with a friend who said his manager wanted to measure the team’s workload to make sure it was working at full capacity.
 In fact, the manager felt that if the teams didn’t keep up with their commitments, they were probably not working hard enough.
 I often hear this attitude from many companies.
 But let’s look at this in terms that most engineering managers should understand.

 Imagine this scenario: you want to make sure DevOps team is “meeting their commitments”.
 They promised they would deliver something, and you have to hold them to it, right?
 But they seem to be failing to accomplish a good amount of work.
 In the last five sprints, the team committed 50 story points out of 100.
 That doesn’t look very productive, does it?
 Therefore, you will use this ratio to improve their performance.
 It appears to work.
 In this new sprint, the ‘lazy’ team decided to fulfill their commitments.
 They doubled their speed!

 You are satisfied that you have managed the situation successfully.
 Now everyone is happy…except your customer, who is now dealing with a buggy application.
 What went wrong here?
 Let me show you.

 Key performance indicators you could measure… and why they will not work.

 There are many Key Performance Indicators (KPI), but I will focus on the main ones that seem like they would be helpful…but instead can be misleading.